petr-henys/Smoothly-Coupled-Remodeling-with-Nonlocal-Stimulus-and-Fabric-Guided-Anisotropy/manuscript/code_vs_manuscript.md

-# Code vs. `manuscript.tex` (subsolvers + parameters)
+# Manuscript ↔ implementation (subsolvers + parameters)

-This note records the *current* implemented subsolver equations/parameters in `simulation/` and serves as a checklist for keeping `manuscript/manuscript.tex` aligned with the code.
+This note summarizes the *current* implementation in `simulation/` and serves as a checklist for verifying that it matches the model and notation described in `manuscript/manuscript.tex`.

-## Scope (what is treated as “truth”)
+## Scope (implementation files)

 - Implemented PDE blocks: `simulation/subsolvers.py`
   - `MechanicsSolver` (elasticity)